Golf Caddies in Thailand: What Surprises Most Golfers (And How to Get the Best Experience)

 This decision helped create thousands of jobs and contributed to the warm, service-oriented golf culture you find today – one where caddies are trained, experienced, and central to your enjoyment of the game.
 It’s not just tradition anymore; it’s a defining part of the identity of golf in Thailand.
 Today, Thai golf caddies are often praised for their professionalism, course knowledge, and unwavering positivity.
 Many have worked at the same club for years, walking the same fairways daily.
 They’ve watched the layout evolve and seen how different players approach each challenge.
 Their insight doesn’t just come from a manual – it’s lived, round after round.

-When you play golf in Thailand, a caddy will be automatically assigned to you for the round.
-This is included in your booking with Fairways of Eden, and it’s part of what makes golf in Thailand so special.
+When you play golf in Thailand, a golf caddy will be automatically assigned to you for the round.
+This is included in your booking with Fairways of Eden, and it’s part of what makes golf here so unique.
+Your caddy will take care of your clubs and equipment throughout the round, and on most courses they will also drive the golf cart.
+They assist with distances, recommend club selection, and help you read the greens — especially on more demanding layouts like Siam Country Club in Pattaya or Black Mountain in Hua Hin.

 Why Caddies Make Golf Better in Thailand

-Having a caddy in Thailand does more than just lighten your load – it transforms the entire rhythm of the round.
+Having a caddy in Thailand does more than just lighten your load, it changes the entire rhythm of your round.

 Tipping and Booking Etiquette

-At most Thai golf courses, a caddy fee is included in your Fairways of Eden green fee.
-However, tipping is not just expected – it’s an important part of caddy income.
+At most Thai golf courses, the golf caddy fee is included in your Fairways of Eden golf package.
+However, tipping is not just common — it is an important part of a caddy’s income.
+For an 18-hole round, a typical tip ranges between 400 and 600 THB.
+If your caddy provided excellent service, it is perfectly normal to tip more.

 When the Round Isn’t Going Well